EV vs Diesel Total Cost of Ownership for Canadian Fleets

 5. Residual Value and End-of-Life

-The EV resale market is maturing rapidly with the gap between EV and gas vehicle three-year depreciation narrowing significantly.
+The EV resale market is maturing rapidly, with the gap between EV and diesel three-year depreciation narrowing significantly.
 Average EV depreciation now sits at roughly 38–42% after three years compared to 35–40% for conventional vehicles, a spread that continues to close as the market finds its footing.
-Federally mandated battery coverage of eight years or 100,000 miles gives buyers real confidence, and vehicles demonstrating 90–95% battery health are already commanding premium pricing as transparent state-of-health reporting enables more accurate valuations.
-For fleet operators, this matters directly: working with financing partners who understand EV-specific depreciation trends can result in more competitive residual value pricing, reducing exposure to depreciation risk and meaningfully lowering monthly lease costs across the fleet making the total cost of ownership case for fleet electrification stronger with each passing year.
+Federally mandated battery coverage of eight years or 100,000 miles gives buyers real confidence, and vehicles demonstrating 90–95% battery health are already commanding premium resale value pricing as transparent state-of-health reporting enables more accurate valuations.
+For fleet operators, residual value matters directly: working with financing partners who understand EV-specific depreciation trends can result in more competitive pricing, reducing exposure to depreciation risk and meaningfully lowering monthly lease costs across the fleet, making the total cost of ownership case for fleet electrification stronger with each passing year.

-Running a credible TCO analysis requires fleet-specific inputs.
-Here’s the framework:
+Running a credible fleet TCO analysis requires fleet-specific inputs.
+Here's the framework:

 1. Define your analysis period (typically 5–10 years for commercial vehicles).